jsmarier-courses/midterm-project-NoorChoudhry/mpad2003_midterm_noorchoudhry.md

 ![](import-screen-capture.png)<br>
-*Figure 1: The "Import file" prompt on Google Sheets.*
+*Figure 1: The "Import file" prompt on Google Sheets with the correct settings selected.*

 **Here are examples of functions and lines of code put in grey boxes:**